terminological/r6-generator/README.md

 ### main-SNAPHOT

+* Refactored runtime package structure for accidental errors of organisation. renamed Stringr to RStringr for consistency.
+* Title to sentence case to make CRAN happy.
+* Breaking changes refactoring runtime file to subpackage organisation for future proofing.
+MapRule and StreamRule are no static members of Rule;  RNamedPredicates are now RFilter and in functional packages, RFunctions, RObjectVisitor, RStringr now in utils package.
+Java8Streams renamed to RStreams for consistency and noved to utils package.
 * TODO: other maven plugin inputs need validity checking?
 * TODO: static methods can be exposed as more regular R functions as well as R6 ones.
 This needs changes in staticRd, & api templates. we probably ought to check for method name collisions between @RClass though.
 * TODO: prevent caching issue on failure to generate or load library, leading to unexpected success unsing old library version.